RonIovine/pshell/README.md

 See the PPT presentation [PSHELL-Framework.ppt](https://github.com/RonIovine/pshell/blob/master/PSHELL-Framework.ppt) at the top level directory for an overview of the main features and capabilities of the framework.

-There is also documentation for the C API in the form of manpages.
+There is also documentation for the C API in the form of manpages in the c/man directory.
 The following manpages are provided:
 ```
 pshell(1)
 pshellAggregator(1)